 Volume does get high on these buds, so I advise bringing it down a few notches when indulging in boomy content; that goes for all of you EDM and hip-hop lovers.
 Sound doesn’t distort, but it gets really loud to the point that it starts hurting your ear drums and renders HearThrough useless.
 The great news is that listening at mid-level volume provides excellent clarity and tight bass.

-Jabra Elite Active 75t: Passive noise cancellation
+Jabra Elite Active 75t: App and special features

 Jabra Elite Active 75t: Battery life

 Jabra increased the juice levels on the Elite Active 75t, which has a rating of 7.5 hours on a single charge.
 It’s the same as the Elite 75t and more than the AirPods Pro (4.5 hours), but also less than the Powerbeats Pro (9 hours).
 My test run saw the buds tap out around the 7-hour mark, a time frame that is still impressive when factoring in heavy Spotify streaming and loud volume.
 This was perfect for about 4 to 5 days of exercising (1.5 hours daily) before having to toss them in the charging case.

 ANC is considered a battery drainer on most headphones, but this is our first time seeing how it affects playtimes as a software update.
 I saw a noticeable decrease, with battery levels dropping about 20% within 45 minutes.